Rakin106/Rakin106/README.md

 Computer Engineering student at Politecnico di Torino, interested in DevOps, cloud, and software development.
 I enjoy understanding how systems work end to end and using tools like Python, Linux, Git, and Docker to build, deploy, and improve applications.
 Right now I am learning more about cloud services, CI/CD, and automation, and I like working on small projects to practice what I study.
 Looking for internships and entry-level roles where I can grow my skills, work in a team, and contribute to real engineering projects.

-Here you’ll find:
-- Academic projects in AI, Machine Learning.
-- Personal experiments with new frameworks, tools, and programming languages
-- Collaborative contributions to open-source and research-driven initiatives

 I believe in learning by doing, staying adaptable, and delivering clean, well-documented code.

 ## Socials